RikJansenTU/FontysInternship/Project_1/Overview.md

 # Project 1: Podcast Summarizer
-An application that automatically transcribes and summarizes a podcast, intended for use by journalists who get a significant portion of their news from those podcasts.
+An application that automatically transcribes and summarizes a podcast, intended for use by journalists who get a significant portion of their news from those podcasts - specifically intended for RacingNews365, the largest Formula 1 news site in the Netherlands.

 ## Research Questions
-Below are the research questions I formulated specifically for this project, and the methods I used to answer them.
+Below are the research questions I adressed specifically with this project, and the methods I used to answer them.

-- **How can I make an application that fulfills the needs of the employees of RacingNews365?**
+- **How can I use generative AI to increase fan engagement?**
+While this tool isn't meant to be used by fans directly, it does benefit them in indirect ways.
+Using the summarizer, journalists can publish news faster, which means fans will be aware of what's happening sooner.
+Hopefully, the tool can also free up some of the journalists' time, allowing them to focus on creating more or higher quality content, improving the experience of fans using the site.

+- **What are the needs of TDE's various customers, and how can I fulfill those?**
 _Interviews:_ RacingNews365's office is located on the same floor as TDE, so I could easily communicate about their needs.
 The initial [requirements](/Project_1/Requirements.md) were formulated based on a meeting where they indicated their needs.
 I also plan to deliver the finished application to them, so they get a chance to use it and give feedback.

-- **How can I use AI models to transcribe a large audio file with as much accuracy as possible?**
+There are also client leads at TDE who are aware of the needs of not only RacingNews365 but also other clients, who I could discuss implementation with.

+- **What different types of generative AI exist, and how can they be used in innovative new ways?**
 _Available product analysis / community research:_ A lot of research has already been done into this aspect of AI, so I'll have many tools I can use and build upon, many of which are open source.
-I had to determine which existing tool best suited my needs and how I could implement those tools.
+I had to determine which existing tools best suited my needs and how they could be implemented.
 _Prototyping:_ I set up a series of simple prototypes that I could use to test different models and compare them.

-- **How can I use AI models to summarize a large body of text with as much accuracy as possible?**
-_Available product analysis / community research:_ This is also an area of AI with a lot of solutions already available, so once again I'll have to research my options and determine the right one for me.
-_Prototyping:_ I once again used prototypes to be able to compare different implementations for myself.

 ## Process Overview